Yodo1Games/Suit-Document/markdowns/integration-android.md

 ### 3. Purchase product

-Launch the cashier for payment, you can get the purchased result in the method `purchased ` of listener `Yodo1PurchaseListener`.
+Launch the cashier for payment; the purchased result can be accessed using the method `purchased ` of listener `Yodo1PurchaseListener`.

 ```java
 /**